thruthesky/flutterflow_libraries/docs/user.md

 ### Database structure for Blocking

+- Create a String array field to store the blocked user's uid list in the user's schema and the `blockUser` and the `unblockUser` custom actions will do user blocking and unblocking.

 - `/users/<uid> { blockedUsers: [ ... ] }`: The uid of other users will be saved in the login user's Firestore document.
   - When the user A blocks the other user B, B's uid is saved in `/users/A/{ blockedUsers: [ B ] }`.
   - It's the string of uid.
 Not the reference of the user.